 More information can be obtained by calling the NC-SNAP Coordinator at Murdoch Center, (919) 575-1070.

 Arbor Cottage (TRACK)

 Therapeutic Respite Addressing Crisis for Kids (TRACK) program is a 5-6 bed program serving children ages 5 through 17 from across the state who have moderate to profound intellectual disabilities and/or autism spectrum disorders and are in an emergency crisis situation.
 Individuals with mild intellectual disabilities are evaluated for appropriateness for admission on a case-by-case basis.
 The TRACK program is located in Arbor Cottage at Murdoch Developmental Center.
 It is specifically designed to divert children in crisis from emergency departments and psychiatric hospitals when appropriate community-based crisis services have been exhausted.
 The program provides professional and support services and 24-hour staff coverage to assure safety and therapeutic programming integrated across all areas of training.
 Treatment in the TRACK program utilizes a behavioral analytical approach with the primary focus of the program to stabilize the children so that they can return to their homes in the community as quickly as possible.
-The TRACK program partners with Local Management Entities (LME’s)/ Managed Core Organization (MCO's) to ensure community reintegration planning is ongoing, and occurs on schedule.
-In keeping with the goal of crisis respite, The TRACK program offers durations of stay limited to between 3 and 45 days.
+The TRACK program partners with Managed Care Organization (MCO's) to ensure community reintegration planning is ongoing, and occurs on schedule.
+In keeping with the goal of crisis respite, the TRACK program offers durations of stay limited to between 3 and 45 days.

 For more information call TRACK at 919-575-1350.